In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Analysis

 \subsection{Fiducial volume cut and overall corrections}

-Using the information from ELCC and PMT, an additional fiducial volume cut is applied.
-Small photon count clusters due to a few electrons are eliminated from events.
-These electrons are considered to be produced by the photoelectric effect caused by EL light or by the release of electrons attached to impurities.
-Fully contained events are selected by rejecting events with hits in the veto channel and restricting the z-position to the $\SI{8}{cm}<z<\SI{36}{cm}$ region.
+Using the information from ELCC and PMT, an additional fiducial volume cut was applied.
+This fiducial volume cut was applied to reject events with hits in the veto channel and restrict the z-position to the $\SI{8}{cm}<z<\SI{36}{cm}$ region.
+But there were small photon count clusters due to a few electrons that disturbed the fiducial volume cut.
+These electrons were considered to be produced by the photoelectric effect caused by EL light or by the release of electrons attached to impurities, and eliminated from events before the fiducial volume cut.
 Then, following overall corrections were applied.